 Existing landscaping and vegetation including all existing trees within 25 feet of the work area that are over 8 inches in diameter breast height (dbh) and major vegetative cover types, including wooded areas defined by tree line drip line, shrub communities, limits of lawn, and edge of tree canopy.

-Locations of existing structures, pipes, swales and detention ponds.
+Locations of existing structures, pipes, swales, and detention ponds.

 Locations of bodies of water, including wetlands.